Thomas J. Collin

 - Editor, Punitive Damages and Business Torts: A Practitioner's Handbook, American Bar Association, 1998

 - "State Franchise Laws and the Small Business Franchise Act of 1999: Barriers to Efficient Distribution," 55 Business Lawyer 1699, 2000

 - Editor-in-Chief, International Antitrust Bulletin, a quarterly publication of the International Committee of the Section of Antitrust Law of the American Bar Association, Oct.
 2015-June 2017

 - Moderator and speaker at numerous programs, seminars and institutes, including programs of the Section of Antitrust Law, Section of International Law and Forum on Franchising of the American Bar Association and the Conference Board's Council of Chief Legal Officers

 - Fellow, Litigation Counsel of America (2015 to present)

 - Life Fellow, American Bar Foundation

-- Listed in The Best Lawyers in America in Litigation-Antitrust, Commercial Litigation and Antitrust Law practice areas (2014 to present)
+- Listed in The Best Lawyers in America© since 2014 in the fields of Antitrust Law, Commercial Litigation, and Litigation-Antitrust

 - Listed since 1994 in Who's Who in America and Who's Who in American Law